lucsoft/esbuild_serve/README.md

 ## Note

-- Since v1.2.0 live reload is fully done be esbuild (since 0.17) and the dev server is based opon esbuild (with custom routing added on top)
+- Since v1.2.0 live reload is fully done by esbuild (since 0.17) and the dev server is based opon esbuild (with custom routing added on top)